japhir/visualise-orbitN/README.md

 (close to the orbital period of Pluto) with a timestep of 5 days, just to take the model for a spin.

+NOTE: I had to eliminate the animation for this from the blend file to reduce its size, so the planets stop moving after 10 frames.

 ### solsys-keplerian
 I ran orbitN with the 8 planets and pluto for 60 million years into the past with a timestep of 400 years.
 (This took about 5:28 hours on my laptop!).

+NOTE: I had to delete the 2.4 Myr and 60 Myr pointclouds from the blend file to make the filesize manageable.

 ### collection naming
 - **modern** high resolution model run with moving planets!